fkodom/unipipe/README.md

 3. **Why write the same pipeline twice?**
     * KFP developers often write multiple pipeline scripts.
 One for their laptop, and another for the cloud.
     * TODO: Finish this section...

+## TODO

+`unipipe` is still in pre-alpha development, so there are lots of things to do. :sweat_smile:  I won't list everything here -- just some of the larger, long-term goals.

+1. Add executor for KFP clusters, in addition to Vertex.
+2. Better up-front type checking (i.e. before running the pipeline).
+3. More unit tests, more test coverage
+4. Apache Beam backend and executor (???)